 The name rhodochrosite comes from the Greek words 'rhodon' and 'chroma' meaning 'rose' and 'colour'.
-A distinctive stone that's usually quite easy to identify, it's often characterised with white streaks or concentric bands.
-Well formed translucent crystals are extremely rare and highly sought after, their colour can vary from raspberry red to various shades of pink.
-Although the colour of rhodochrosite is caused by impurities of manganese, calcium and iron are also often present.
+A distinctive mineral that's usually quite easy to identify, it's often characterised with white streaks or concentric bands.
+Well formed translucent crystals are extremely rare and highly sought after, their colour can vary from raspberry red to varying shades of pink.
+Although the colour of rhodochrosite is caused by impurities of manganese, calcium and iron are also frequently present.

 The Denver Natural History museum is home to the Alma King, the largest crystal ever to have been found.
 Believed to be thirty million years old it was discovered in the Sweet Home Mine in August 1992.
 Rhodochrosite was named as the state mineral of Colorado in 2002.

-In the world of crystal healing rhodochrosite has the ability to relieve all areas of the body that store tension and stress.
-It's said to provide love and balance on all levels and is a crystal that encourages the truth about yourself and others with a loving awareness.
+In the world of crystal healing rhodochrosite is said to have the ability to relieve all areas of the body that stores tension and stress.
+It provides love and balance on all levels and encourages the truth about yourself and others with a loving awareness.

 The rhodochrosite exhibits in our photos are housed in the Smithsonian National Museum of Natural History, Washington D.C.
-Photos were taken by Stone Mania and are copyright protected ©
+Photos were taken by Stone Mania ©

 Rhodochrosite - The Full Story

 Geology.com - Rhodochrosite